-1. Check the Thermostat
+1. Try Waking Up the Thermostat

-If the screen doesn’t come on, you should continue our diagnostic steps below.
-Alternatively, if you have just installed the thermostat, there may be problems with your installation.
+If the screen doesn’t come on, you should continue the diagnostic steps below.
+Alternatively, if you have just installed the thermostat, there may be problems with your initial setup.

-3. Check the batteries
+2. Check the Batteries

 If the power supply isn’t a problem and the screen on your thermostat still won’t come on, chances are that the batteries have died (although some thermostats will have a low battery indicator before the screen completely dies off).

-4. Check the wiring
+4. Check the Wiring

 To make sure the wiring is connected correctly, follow the steps below:

 - Open the thermostat’s faceplate and physically examine the wires and terminals to ensure they are tightly connected.
 Lightly tug on each wire and see if they come out.
 You especially want to pay attention to the red wire with the R/Rc/Rh terminal.